EN-100: Upgrade in Luanda

-The EN-100 serves as Luanda's primary urban road, connecting the city's north, center, port, and south.
 Prior to 2000, the road was mostly single-lane, with a brief double-lane section near the city center.
 In 2002, the first grade-separated intersection was introduced, featuring a viaduct over Rua Commandante Arguelles south of the city center.
 From 2004 onwards, the road south of this intersection was expanded to 2x2 lanes, later extended to modern apartment districts in 2009.
 Between 2008 and 2012, a new 2x3 lane road was constructed along the central waterfront, known as Avenida Marginal 4 de Fevereiro.
 From 2010 to 2013, the northern section of Luanda was widened to 2x3 lanes.
 Angola's oil revenues enabled these upgrades.
 In 2017, a new double-lane approach road with 2x3 lanes was built northeast of the city center, allowing traffic to bypass the port area.
-Additionally, the 54-kilometer Via Expressa Fidel Castro motorway was completed in 2010, serving as a bypass around Luanda and passing through much of the urban area.
+Additionally, the 54-kilometer Fidel Castro Expressway was completed in 2010.